jackrabbitsgroup/angular-area-select/README.md

 # angular-area-select

+Only 7kb (compared to 16kb for jCrop) with NO jQuery dependency!

+A more lightweight (less feature rich) version of jCrop.
+Can also be used for non-images as well (generic area select).

 Select an area (image or otherwise) with mouse or touch, i.e. for crop.
 Can set aspect ratio.
-A more lightweight (less feature rich) version of jCrop (no jQuery dependency).
-Can also be used for non-images as well (generic area select).

 ## Demo
 http://jackrabbitsgroup.github.io/angular-area-select/